► The best superminis you can buy in the UK in 2024

 ► From the affordable Sandero to the stylish new Clio

-Buying one of the best new superminis can be a great choice for individuals or those with small families.
+Though some may have fallen by the wayside in favour of bigger SUVs, a few surviving superminis can still hold their heads high as some of the best new cars on sale today.
 These small cars offer an excellent blend of a small and manageable footprint, low running costs, good driving dynamics and impressive practicality, helping them tick lots of ownership boxes with minimal fuss.

 Okay, so perhaps they’re not so small as they used to be; the current Ford Fiesta has roughly the same footprint as an original Focus, for example, and a new Volkswagen Polo takes up as much Tarmac as a fourth-gen Golf.
 This ramping up of scale has helped drive their popularity in the best new cars lists, with buyers downsizing to more affordable-to-run cars that are now upsized and capable of tackling their daily needs.